DRBondyaleJuez/LocationTrayectoryDrawing/README.md

 When the single continuous tracking trajectory is displayed it changes color along the route having the line changing hue from beginning to end.

-To use the phones location tracking it use the following dependency: 'com.google.android.gms:play-services-location:21.0.1'

 <div style="text-align: center;">

 ![App-Diagram](https://github.com/DRBondyaleJuez/LocationTrayectoryDrawing/assets/98281752/dbf42281-4f16-43d9-9941-69d178fcab7c)